Converging to the Chase - a Tool for Finite Controllability: Introduction

 \section{Introduction\\}

 Tuple generating dependencies (TGDs), recently also known as Datalog$^\exists$ rules, are studied in various areas, from database theory to description logics and in various contexts.
-The context we are interested in here, is computing certain answers to queries in the situation when some semantical information about the database is known (in the form of database dependencies, TGDs), but the knowledge of the database facts is limited.
+The context we are interested in here is computing certain answers to queries in the situation when some semantical information about the database is known (in the form of theory $\cal T$, consisting of TGDs), but the knowledge of the database facts is limited, so that the known set of facts $\dd$ does not necessarily satisfy the dependencies of $\cal T$.